 Market Dates & Times

-You can find the local Morgan County Farmers Market twice a week, beginning the first full week of May through the end of September.
-On Tuesdays, the market is open from 3 to 6 pm outside the Mooresville Friends Church, located at the intersection of Main Street and North Monroe Street (also Indiana State Road 267).
-On Saturdays, the Market can be found right on Main Street in Martinsville, on the grounds of The Main Connection at 460 S. Main Street.
-Vendors set up on the northeast side of the building from 9 am to 1 pm, and Sara's Goodies, a locally-owned bakery and coffee bar, will be open inside the building during market hours.
-The Main Connection is also home to the Morgan County Visitors Center, so be sure to pick up local and statewide visitor information while you're there!
+The Saturday Morgan County Farmers Market can be found right on Main Street in Martinsville, on the grounds of The Main Connection at 460 S. Main Street.
+Vendors set up on the northeast side of the building from 9 am to 12:30 pm, and Sara's Goodies, a locally-owned bakery and coffee bar, will be open inside the building during market hours.
+Sara serves up amazing breakfast scone sandwiches, avocado toast, and sweet treats including her signature cheesecakes, cake pops, cookies, muffins and more, The Main Connection is also home to the Morgan County Visitors Center, so be sure to pick up local and statewide visitor information while you're there!

 Local Vendors